beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `hypot()`, `hypotf()`, `hypotl()` {#man-hypot}

-Compute the length of the hypotenuse of a triangle
+Compute the length of the hypotenuse of a triangle.

 ### Synopsis {.unnumbered .unlisted}